 Betzler and Olivieri Towers Fitness Centers are two residential fitness centers located in, Betzler and Olivieri Towers residence halls.
 These fitness facilities are available to any residential student living on campus.

 Walsh offers 10 intercollegiate sports for men (football, soccer, cross country, basketball, golf, baseball, track, indoor track, tennis and lacrosse) and 10 for women (volleyball, cross country, soccer, basketball, softball, track, tennis, indoor track, golf and lacrosse).
-Walsh is a member of the NCAA II and competes as members of the Great Lakes Intercollegiate Athletic Conference (GLIAC) in all sports except for men’s lacrosse who participate in the Eastern Collegiate Athletic Conference (ECAC).
+Walsh is a member of the NCAA II and competes as members of the Great Midwest Athletic Conference (G-MAC) in all sports except for men’s lacrosse who participate in the Eastern Collegiate Athletic Conference (ECAC).